meilisearch/documentation/reference/api/multi_index.md

 # Multi-index search

-The `/multi-search` route allows you to perform multiple search queries on one or more indexes by bundling them into a single request.
+The `/multi-search` route allows you to perform multiple search queries on one or more indexes by bundling them into a single HTTP request.

 ## POST route